Ph4sm4/AStar/README.md

 ## A* algorithm
-My own visual representation of A* pathfinding algorithm - Created using Qt C++.
+My own visual representation of A* pathfinding algorithm - Created using Qt C++

 #### Node explanation:
 - Red - The shortest path from start to end